awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

-# Create a React and Spring REST application that queries Aurora Serverless data using the SDK for Kotlin
+# Create a Spring REST application that queries Aurora Serverless data using the SDK for Kotlin

 ## Overview